Chicken Savoy Recipe: 30-Minute Garlic Herb Chicken

 • Heat the remaining olive oil in a heavy skillet over medium to high heat.
 Pat the chicken pieces dry with a paper towel and sprinkle with sea salt and pepper.
 Once the pan is hot, add the chicken breasts and cook until the underside starts to turn golden brown (about 3-5 minutes).

-• Flip the chicken breasts over, and spread the herb/garlic mixture over the cooked sides of chicken.
+• Flip the chicken breasts over, and spread the herb/garlic mixture over the cooked side of chicken.

 • Remove the skillet from the oven and place it on top of the stove over low heat.
 Stir in the vinegar, and simmer the chicken for at least 5 minutes before serving.